MaptimeSEA/maptimesea.github.io/index.md

 **Meetup**.
 All of our meetings and events will be posted on [our meetup site](http://meetup.com/maptimeSEA).
 Here you can RSVP for upcoming meetings and ask questions of your fellow mappers.

 **Mastodon**.
-We also have a Mastodon account [@MaptimeSEA](https://mastodon.social/@MaptimeSEA) where you can follow our every move.
+We also have a Mastodon account [mastodon.social/@MaptimeSEA)](https://mastodon.social/@MaptimeSEA) where you can follow our every move.
 Say hello to us!

 **Email**.
 Questions?
 Send us an email at `maptimesea@gmail.com` to get in touch.

 **Survey**.
 Our tutorials are structured around what you want to learn.
-Fill out our survey out even if you haven't attended a meeting to express what you're interested in learning!
-[Fill out our survey!](https://docs.google.com/forms/d/e/1FAIpQLSchKhJWcBP1Kp4_lYIyjol1ZCcjeYL0pWVgdysQ2VNF8f9b4g/viewform)
+Fill out [our survey](https://docs.google.com/forms/d/e/1FAIpQLSchKhJWcBP1Kp4_lYIyjol1ZCcjeYL0pWVgdysQ2VNF8f9b4g/viewform) out even if you haven't attended a meeting to express what you're interested in learning!

 # Our Tutorials